How to use pixel beads? (From Beginner Basics to Custom AI Patterns)

 To use pixel beads (also known as fuse beads), you simply arrange small plastic beads onto a pegboard to form a design.
 Once you're happy with the layout, cover it with parchment paper and gently iron it in a circular motion.
 The heat melts the tops, fusing the beads together into a solid piece of pixel art.

 But let's be real—sticking to the simple hearts and stars in the starter kits gets boring fast.
 If you want to make something truly unique, like a portrait of your dog or a complex game character, you don't need to guess.
-You can use our pixel beads AI tool to turn any photo into a custom pattern in seconds.
+You can use our pixel beads pattern maker to turn any photo into a custom pattern in seconds.

 Before we get to the cool custom designs, let's make sure you have the right gear.
 "Using pixel beads" is pretty simple, but using the wrong stuff can ruin your project.